Why I Do This Services Experience Map Start a conversation

 "The goal was never to end a relationship.
 It was to redirect resources while keeping a talented mind in the field.
 She is still working in the field today."

-In a prior role, I helped oversee a portfolio of more than ten research programs aimed at therapeutic outcomes for a rare disease.
-One project had been funded for over five years.
-The science was genuinely interesting — but over time it was moving deeper into basic questions rather than toward the therapeutic outcomes the foundation existed to accelerate.
+In a prior role at a rare disease foundation one of the project had been funded for multiple years.
+The science was interesting — but over time it was moving deeper into basic questions rather than toward the therapeutic outcomes the foundation existed to accelerate.
+So the decision was to made to not renew the grant.

 The decision not to renew had to be written carefully.
 We were explicit about why the research direction didn't align with current priorities.
 We were equally explicit that this said nothing about the quality of the science or the scientist.
-And we offered to continue supporting her work in other ways: free mouse models, cell lines, reagents — whatever she needed to stay in the ecosystem.
+And we offered to continue supporting her work in other ways: whatever she needed to stay in the ecosystem.

 For foundation leaders